 Once you have resolved your issue(s), the mediator will put all of the Agreements in writing for your review and signatures.
 This may be your Judgment of Dissolution or an interim or post-Judgment Stipulation and Order.
 Once approved by the Judge, your written Agreement will become an Order of the Court.

 Mediation is a cooperative process that is right for couples who share the same goal -– to reach a resolution.
 That doesn’t mean you agree (yet) about every issue and it definitely doesn’t mean mediation is an easy or unemotional process.
 It doesn’t even mean that you like each other anymore.
 But it does mean that you both believe there is a better way to divorce than fighting in court and letting a judge make decisions for you.

 You might think mediation isn’t for you because you and your ex have a hard time being in the same room.
 Or you don’t see eye to eye about who is going to keep the house.
 Or maybe you feel hurt and emotional because your ex wanted a divorce and you didn’t.
-Having the professional advice and assistance of our Certified Mediator can help you navigate the emotions, find common ground, search for a value-added resolution and maybe, just maybe, bring you back some peace of mind.
+Having the professional advice and assistance of a Certified LFLG Mediator can help you navigate the emotions, find common ground, search for a value-added resolution and maybe, just maybe, bring you back some peace of mind.

-Whether you are just getting started with your divorce process and want help preparing your documents and navigating negotiations, or you have already initiated your divorce and you and your ex have reached an impasse about an issue, our Mediator can help you and your ex to move toward resolution.
+Whether you are just getting started with your divorce process and want help preparing your documents and navigating negotiations, or you have already initiated your divorce and you and your ex have reached an impasse about an issue, LFLG’s Mediator can help you and your ex to move toward resolution.